TMJ Pain Treatment By The Best Jaw Pain Experts In Malaysia

 - Disc displacement without reduction

-The Disc displacement with reduction (DDwR) –
+The Disc displacement With Reduction (DDwR)

-It is made so to accommodate for the shape of the mandibular fossa and the articular tubercle.
+The upper surface of the articular disc is concavo-convex.
+It is made so to accommodate the shape of the mandibular fossa and the articular tubercle.
 The articular tubercle lies at the inferior (lower) aspect of the zygomatic process of the temporal bone.
-The bottom surface of the articular disc is convex in shape as it comes in contact with the condyle of the mandible.
-The articular disc’s circumference connects to the articular capsule, and at the anterior (in the front) it is attached to the tendon of the Pterygoideus Externus Muscle.
+The bottom surface of the articular disc is convex in shape as it comes in contact with the mandible’s condyle.
+The articular disc’s circumference connects to the articular capsule.
+At the anterior (in the front), it is attached to the tendon of the pterygoideus externus muscle or the external pterygoid muscle.
 The articular disc is thicker at its periphery (most posterior aspect), particularly in the most posterior position than at its center.

 The image above depicts a displaced disc.
-The picture clearly shows a stretched retro-discal tissue with an anterior displacement of the articular disc.
+The picture shows a stretched retro-discal tissue with anterior displacement of the articular disc.
 Disc displacements are a common cause of jaw pain.
 Disc displacements can occur medially or laterally.
 Often when there is a malpositioning of the disc, there will be a “popping” sound.
 In patients with a displaced articular disc, this “popping” sound occurs when they open the jaw (mouth) as this causes the dysfunctional disc to displace and hence create a “popping” sound.
 At times this popping sound can be heard easily.
 It is quite audible.
-Most often a loud popping sound accompanying pain is suggestive of an articular disc displacement.
-However, at early stages of disorder or “partial disc displacement,” the disc is not entirely off of the condyle, and often there is no pain or uncomfortable feelings.
+Most often, a loud popping sound accompanying pain is suggestive of articular disc displacement.
+However, at the early stages of disorder or “partial disc displacement,” the disc is not entirely off the condyle, and often there is no pain or uncomfortable feelings.

 As we mentioned, earlier arthritis is common in patients with a TMD.
 Two types of arthritic processes can affect the TMJ: